 I never fought in a real war, but growing up we played war with cap guns or plastic Uzis and I had HO scale planes dogfighting over my bed; I don't have to tell you how bad things are today: toy guns are fake looking, made of yellow or orange plastic to allay the triggers of nervous cops.
 But in the 70s-80s our guns were real-looking, heavy and loud.
 Nowadays the squirt guns have way more range, so maybe it's a trade-off.
 We need George C. Scott as Patton and Nazis to fight; instead we got Afghanistan civilian insurgents and Brad Pitt as General McMahon.
 Yeah, I'm watching the released-today-on-Netflix WAR MACHINE, the true story of the crazy gung-ho general brought in to 'fix' Afghanistan not too long ago (?) and who was taken down by a snide Rolling Stone reporter and his own reckless urge to shoehorn the complexity of counter-insurgency into a war model he can 'win' (he's not the general taken down by an affair with his sexy biographer, he's taken down by a snide journalist --big difference!).
-Adopting a comical (and overused) bowlegged running style that lets him show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-shell voice and pillow factory energy (watching him like reading the book on a plane) is a bit confusing after his coiled cobra calm in David Ayers' FURY and Tarantino's INGLORIOUS BASTERDS (above).
-Back in those films he had a few things going for him, trait-wise, other than his stiff Fearless Fosdick jutting chin and silver hair--including an easy-going way with shooting unarmed prisoners that was most refreshing (the kind of thing a Tom Cruise or Leo would worry might alienate their fan base)--where's that gone, Brad?
+Adopting a comical (and overused) bowlegged running style that lets him show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-pasta-shell voice and pillow factory energy makes watching him is like reading a paperback military biography on a long plane ride rather than living the history.
+After the coiled cobra calm be brought to David Ayers' FURY and Tarantino's INGLORIOUS BASTERDS (above), it's a bit of let-down how slack he is here - the calm is there, the cobra is gone.
+Looking back at those earlier films it's clear he had a few things going for him, trait-wise, other than a comically stiff Fearless Fosdick chin and an ostentatiously silver head of hair.
+One of the easiest to admire was the easy way he had with shooting unarmed prisoners (the kind of thing a Tom Cruise or Leo would worry might alienate their fan base).
+Where's that 'madness of war' gone, Brad?

 As with Jolie's fall from feral madwomen grace, I blame their children.

-Also worth revisiting: my own humble (hah) writing on war movies I've seen, loved, tolerated, for I've always tried to honor both sides of myself, the kid with the dogfight in his bedroom sky and the satiric deadhead sophomore heading off to see PLATOON with a headful of mushrooms like goddamned Lance going up the Kurtzy river.
+Also worth revisiting: my own humble (hah) writing on war movies I've seen, loved, tolerated, for I've always tried to honor both sides of myself, one the kid with the dogfight in his bedroom sky and arsenal of cap guns, and the satiric deadhead sophomore heading off to see PLATOON with a headful of mushrooms like goddamned Lance going up the Kurtzy river.

-In the land of no morality and bullets flying overhead, it's a man like Fuller you depend on to deliver the sense of security that a strong, good man is holding the tent up, even if he's just acting to keep the children from crying.
-No wonder the kids love Marvin and follow him around all throughout BIG RED ONE (and why Fuller was such a popular fellow, becoming lifelong friends with everyone from Godard to General Omar Bradley).
-In the end, the kids getting blown to bits come and go, but it's old paragons of salt like Marvin that keep the world turning.
-You love him even as he sends you to your death with a silent pointing gesture. (full)
+In the land of no morality and bullets flying overhead, it's a man like Fuller you depend on to deliver the sense of security that a strong, good man is holding the tent up, even if he's just acting tough to keep the children from crying.
+No wonder his men love Marvin and follow him around all throughout BIG RED ONE (and why Fuller became lifelong friends with everyone from Godard to General Omar Bradley).
+In the end, the kids getting blown to bits come and go, but old paragons of salt like Marvin keep the world turning.
+You love him even as he sends you to your death with a silent pointy gesture. (full)

 "..Fuller's actual war experience makes his spirituality move far beyond religions or borders, or even life and death.
 When Sgt.
-Zack (Evans) watches his young war orphan guide Short Round (Spielberg used the name for Indy's sidekick in TEMPLE OF DOOM) turning a Buddhist prayer wheel or singing "Auld lang Syne" which is also the Korean national anthem, for example, you can feel Zack's respect for even this simple gestures, he knows they are so much more important than things like dog tags, burials and objectives and rank.
-Fuller's awareness of the power that little motions like this can have--butterfly wing tsunami-style--in the greater scheme of war.
-In a situation where every movement might be your last, everything is imbued with profound significance, and in this the American soldier of Zack's strange integrity begins to understand how the Asian Buddhist mentality works."
+Zack (Evans) watches his young war orphan guide Short Round (Spielberg used the name for Indy's sidekick in TEMPLE OF DOOM) turning a Buddhist prayer wheel or singing "Auld lang Syne" which is also the Korean national anthem, for example, you can feel Zack's respect for even the simplest gestures.
+He knows they are so much more important than things like dog tags, burials, objectives and rank.
+Fuller's awareness of the power that little motions like this can have--butterfly wing tsunami-style--in the greater scheme of war makes the film hum past the parameters of its situations.
+In a world where every movement might be your last, everything is imbued with profound significance, the moment expands and enlargens past any map, and in Zack's strange integrity we begin to even understand how Buddhism works."
 5/11 (cont)

-Is it any wonder then, that cinema fans in media-saturated 21st century prefer the cool macho alienation of THE DEER HUNTER?
-COMING HOME challenges us to be more open and loving with one another and it does so by practicing what it preaches; it gets all sticky and gooey, it "lapses into melodrama."
-It asks us to feel deeply.
-Conversely, THE DEER HUNTER asks us only to pop open another cold one and turn up the game; to drown out that subtle, soft voice that would point us towards the love we'd prefer to think irretrievable.
-If things get too intimate, just drown that sensitivity in another game of Russian roulette, like a real man.
+Is it any wonder that cinema fans in our media-saturated 21st century prefer the cool macho alienation of THE DEER HUNTER?
+COMING HOME challenges us to be more open and loving with one another and it does so by practicing what it preaches; it gets all sticky and gooey, it "lapses into melodrama;" it asks us to feel deeply.
+Conversely, THE DEER HUNTER asks us only to pop open another cold one and turn up the game, to drown out that soft voice that would point us towards the love we'd prefer to think irretrievable.
+If things get too intimate, just drown that sensitivity in another game of Russian roulette, like a real man would, if he ever played it -which he didn't.
 (12/07) (full)

 Patton's discipline is intended to create that condition of initiation, Stockholm syndrome in the service of country - there's still going to be the odd soldier who resists the comfort of berserker madness and thinks clinging to the crumbling shards of his childhood persona will preserve rather than destroy him.
 In the end all the military drilling and exhaustion is to weaken the ego's dogmatic hold, so you can actually be molded into a killing machine who can then run into the path of flaming bullets--against all self-preservational logic.
 But as long as one soldier can get away with pretending to be sick to get out of combat, the morale of the whole unit is in jeopardy.
 Hence a little bitch-slap, which he performs in a sense as performance for the other men.
 Watching this with my dad as a child I used to think Patton was being a bully for slapping the soldier.
 Later, as a hippie, I thought he was existentialist and square.
 Now I'm all into his heart of darkness.
 Patton must necessarily be excused from any consequences that may stem from disrespecting boundaries, for the best defense is a good offense and therefore disrespecting boundaries is the mark of a good general.